 We are also impressed with the firm but soft silicone tips that won’t hurt your rabbit’s delicate skin.

 The only downside we see with this product is that tips are not quite long enough to pull out all the loose hair in your rabbit’s coat.
 As a result, you may need to spend more time patting and brushing your pet than you would if the tips were a little longer.
+However, we still think that this is the best rabbit brush of 2020.

 If you are looking for a simple, all-in-one grooming kit for your long-eared furry friend you may want to check out this Ware Groom-n-Kit for small animals.
 It contains a pin brush, bristle brush, nail clippers, and a treat for your pet.
 For this reason, it is our choice for best brush for rabbits for the money.